akina-health/.github/profile/README.md

 Lead the world to embrace movement’s full potential

-## Acknowledgements
+## We stand on the shoulders of giants

-We stand on the shoulders of giants.
  Among others, Akina uses the following open source software for its product, Akina Cloud.

 | Name | Version | Authors | Repository | License | Description |
 |------|---------|---------|------------|---------|-------------|